It took a few weeks to return to normal after coming home from East Asia. I started hiking again.

 Keston Common is a beautiful public space with ponds and a Site of Special Scientific Interest.
 It was part of Holwood House, now rebuilt.
 The original was owned by William Pitt the Younger.
 He is the youngest ever British Minister, aged just 24 when King George III appointed him.
 He served three terms between 1783-1806 — during the French Revolutionary and Napoleonic Wars.
 To pay for these campaigns (and the debts from the American Revolution), he re-organised British finances and tax laws.
 He also placed the East India Company under government control after its excesses became intolerable.
 In 1800, Pitt the Younger was the force behind the Acts of Union, which united Great Britain and Ireland.
 He died aged 46, worn out by gout and chronic ill-health.
 He was known as a “three-bottle man” because of his heavy consumption of port.

 On the walk is a spot, the Wilberforce Oak monument, where Pitt apparently had a conversation with William Wilberforce, vowing to promote the abolition of the slave trade.
-Although Pitt didn’t pass a slave trade abolition bill during his premiership, Wilberforce’s campaign resulted in the Salve Trade Act in 1807.
+Although Pitt didn’t pass a slave trade abolition bill during his premiership, Wilberforce’s campaign resulted in the Slave Trade Act in 1807.

 At the finish of Section 4, Hamsey Green, we took a bus to Sanderstead rail station, from where there were several trains returning us to London.